 For safety reasons, items which are classified as dangerous goods must be shipped as cargo.
 However, certain items can be carried in cabin/hold baggage with prior approval from Icelandair.

 Please note: If you attempt to travel to or from the USA and Canada with any of the following prohibited items, you risk being denied boarding.

-|Explosives and Incendiary Substances and Devices||Explosives and incendiary substances and devices capable of being used to cause serious injury or to pose a threat to the safety of aircraft, including:
+|Explosives and/or flammable substances and devices||Explosives and/or flammable substances and devices capable of being used to cause serious injury or those which pose a threat to the safety of the aircraft, including:

 - Blasting caps;

 - Mines, grenades and other explosive military stores;

 - Smoke-generating canisters and cartridges;